ypyl/ypyl.github.io/Blog/2024-03-30-SignalR-Cancellation-Token-Issue.md

 ```

 By implementing a mechanism on the client side that ceases data reception upon detection of an aborted AbortSignal, the issue can be effectively mitigated.

+* The text was updated and modified by OpenAI/ GTP-3.5 model.